lhr-solar/BPS/README.md

 This repo contains all code related to UTSVT's Battery Protection System

 ## Setup
 There are two options for developing the BPS system.
 One option is to use the Keil IDE, which includes some basic debugging tools.
 The other option is to use a terminal in a linux environment to build and flash the program.
+If you are only contributing to the BPS Documentation and not the software, see the setup instructions in the Docs folder.

 ### Setup for Keil Development
 There is a tool called Keil that ARM produces for development on its microcontrollers.
 Download the most recent version of the Keil IDE: https://www.keil.com/demo/eval/arm.htm